|

 walks up to your Horde and gets splattered and next turn you draw Pages

+to Dust.
 You're still not home yet; do you march your Horde forward for a fast victory,

 or do you stay back and try to play defensively?